pinnecke/slideshowbob/README.md

 For clarification, Jane also opens the history for special announcements and additional concerns, stored in `content/history/special`.

 After a brief meeting with HR, John is moved to another team.
-A few month later, Alice joins the team as a replacement for John.
+A few month later, a new team mate, Alice, joins the team as a replacement for John.
 She really don't like Bananas.

 To give Alice the possibility to make her personal slides with Slideshow Bob, Jane types: